 While the filling is being chilled, mix the dough with glutinous rice flour.

 Take one piece and shape into a bowl.
 Place the filling in.
 Shape into a around ball.

 Cook them in boiling water until floating on the surface.
 I would suggest shaping the balls once again before cooking, which makes them perfectly round.

 How to serve Tang Yuan

-Tang Yuan usually is served warm with syrup, sugar or fermented glutinous rice.
+Tang Yuan usually is served warm with syrup like Osmanthus syrup, sugar or fermented glutinous rice wine (酒酿).
 In some parts of China, people love to eat meat dumplings with a savory soup base.
-You need to scoop one up and gently take one bite.
-Then say hello to the lovely filling.
+You need to scoop one up and gently take one bite and say hello to the lovely filling.